 - Educational records are those records directly related to a student and maintained by Anoka Technical College.
 Records in the sole possession of the maker and are not accessible or revealed to any other individual, and are destroyed at the end of the school year, are not deemed educational records.

 - A school official is a person employed by Anoka Technical College in an administrative, supervisory, academic or support staff position; a person or company with whom Anoka Technical College has contracted; a person serving on the Board of Trustees or in the Minnesota State office; or a person assisting another school official in performing his or her tasks.
-A school official has legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibility.

 - Directory Information is information not generally considered harmful or an invasion of privacy if disclosed to the public.